dbavro19/video-chapters-and-rag/README.md

 ## Prerequisites

-- AWS account with access to Anthropic's Claude Instant and Claude 2.1 model via Amazon Bedrock
+* AWS account with access to Anthropic's Claude Instant and Claude 2.1 model via Amazon Bedrock
-- OpenSearch Serverless Vector store
+* OpenSearch Serverless Vector store
+    * Vector field should be 1536 dimensions
-- CloudFront (or a public S3 bucket) for serving the video content
+* CloudFront (or a public S3 bucket) for serving the video content
-- Python 3.x
+* Python 3.x

 ## Installation